-2022 Compensation Decisions
+2023 Compensation Decisions

-Our key executive compensation decisions in 2022 related to setting appropriate performance targets and bonus levels for our executive officers in order to incentivize them to reach targeted goals during the year, as well as determining the form and amount of stock-based awards for our executive officers that will provide optimal long-term incentives to align their interests with those of our stockholders and encourage growth over the long term.
-Additionally, we entered into employment agreements with three of our named executive officers, including our Chief Executive Officer, to secure their services for the near future as we continue to execute on our strategic plan.
+Our key executive compensation decisions in 2023 related to setting appropriate performance targets and bonus levels for our executive officers in order to incentivize them to reach targeted goals during the year, setting qualitative performance goals for our CEO in respect of an annual performance share award under his employment agreement, as well as determining the form and amount of stock-based awards for two of our named executive officers that will provide optimal long-term incentives to align their interests with those of our stockholders and encourage growth over the long term (three other named executive officers, including the CEO, did not receive on-cycle stock-based awards, as they were awarded performance shares in connection with their 2022 employment agreement renewals).
+Additionally, we entered into an employment agreement with one of our named executive officers to secure his services for the near future as we continue to execute on our strategic plan.

-Overall, we achieved 127% of our targeted company Adjusted Operating Income (as defined below) for the year on a constant-currency and pro-forma basis.
+Overall, we achieved 120% of our targeted company Adjusted Operating Income (as defined below) for the year on a constant-currency and pro-forma basis.
 All of our named executive officers had their cash performance bonuses tied to that target, and as a result, all of them received at least 100% of their targeted cash performance bonuses.
 We believe that Adjusted Operating Income is one of the primary metrics on which the company's performance is judged by analysts and the investment community, and is thus tied to the creation of stockholder value.